£

 Running socks prevent blisters and hot spots that derail training blocks.
 Technical fabrics wick sweat away from skin while seamless toe boxes eliminate the raised stitching in everyday socks that creates pressure points during long efforts.
 The difference between casual athletic socks and purpose-built running socks becomes obvious after 10K, when friction and moisture turn small irritations into run-stopping blisters.

 Moisture management keeps feet dry.
 Synthetic blends (polyester, nylon, elastane) dry faster than cotton and maintain structure through repeated wash cycles.
 Merino wool offers natural temperature regulation and resists odour during back-to-back training days and multi-stage ultras.
-Double-layer systems let fabric move against fabric instead of rubbing your skin, preventing blisters before they form.
+Double-layer systems let fabric move against fabric rather than rub against your skin, helping prevent blisters before they form.

 Fit features include arch compression bands that prevent sock migration inside shoes, ventilation mesh across the top of the foot, and left/right specific construction that matches foot anatomy.
 Ankle heights work for road running and warm conditions.
 Crew lengths protect against trail debris, grit, and midges on moorland routes.